Poison Hand Darted Harpoons and Lances

 Photograph courtesy of History of Technology Division, NMAH, Smithsonian Institution.

 The second type of prussic-acid harpoon referred to by Brown was the adjustable-head type.
 The head of this harpoon had the same general configuration as the fixed head of the previous iron and was made with a large rectangular bar immediately behind it.
 The bar fit into an opening in a widened section at the forward end of the harpoon shank and could slide back and forth in it.
 The sides of the bar were concave to accept two vials of poison, one on each side.
-Two slots, cut through the sides of the widened section in which the bar was placed, corresponded with the concave sides of the bar and allowed the glass vials to be positioned partly in the slots and partly in the concave bar when the head was in its rearmost position.
-A large steel pin placed transversely through the rear of the bar extended into the slots.
-This pin prevented the head and bar from becoming detached from the main body of the harpoon.
+Two slots cut through the sides of the widened section where the bar was placed corresponded with the concave sides of the bar and allowed the glass vials to be positioned partly in the slots and partly in the concave bar when the head was in its rearmost position.
+A large steel pin placed transversely through the rear of the bar extended into the slots, preventing the head and bar from becoming detached from the main body of the harpoon.

-When the head was pushed back, a glass vial of poison could be placed in each of the slots.
-After the iron had penetrated the whale, and tension was applied to the whale line, the forces of withdrawal caused the transverse pin through the bar to bear against the vials and crush them, releasing the poison.
+When the head was pushed back, a glass vial of poison could be placed in each slot.
+After the iron penetrated the whale and tension was applied to the whale line, the withdrawal forces caused the transverse pin through the bar to bear against the vials and crush them, releasing the poison.

 "Mechanicus" Poison Harpoon